Sexual Bullying Disrupts Childhood

-“Stalking someone on the net” is almost a figure of speech amongst people today because we spend so much time researching online.
+“Stalking someone on the net” is practically a figure of speech.
+We all spend so much time researching online.
 However, actually stalking is a terrifying and dangerous behaviour which is on the increase.
 Anyone can become a target and children are no exception.

-The plight of children or teens who are being stalked or carrying out stalking is often ignored because parents, schools and police think that they are too young to be victims.
-Also very little research has been carried out on this age group, even though stalking activities in general are up by a third because of the internet.
+The plight of children or teens who are being stalked or carrying out stalking concerns authorities.
+Parents, schools and police think they are too young to be victims.
+There has been very little research done on this age group, even though stalking activities are up by a third because of the internet.

 We’ve made quite a splash with our campaigns.
 But with your help, we can continue to change social attitudes on bullying and abuse wherever it occurs.

 To make a donation